Police investigating after bust of Breonna Taylor vandalized in downtown Oakland

 RELATED: Tiana Day, teen who led Golden Gate Bridge Black Lives Matter protest, shares how life has changed

-Taylor, a 26-year-old emergency room technician, was shot by police when officers entered her Louisville home in March on a search warrant.
+Taylor, a 26-year-old emergency room technician, was shot by police when officers entered her Louisville home in March.

 Her death sparked anger and nationwide demonstrations.